fedorbondarev/Tiny-disk/README.md

-# t-disk
+# T-disk

-t-disk is a resource storage service designed to efficiently manage file and text uploads and storage.
+T-disk is a resource storage service designed to efficiently manage file and text uploads and storage.
 It is built in Scala leveraging the functional programming capabilities provided by Cats-Effect, the expressive HTTP endpoint definitions of Tapir, and the database access with Doobie.